 He said he panicked and, when she did not appear to be alive, shook her but was unable to resuscitate her.
 He said he carried her body to a stand of trees, walked to a pay phone near the pool of the hotel and, instead of using his cell phone, called a friend who owned a boat that was tied up at a nearby dock.

-Van der Sloot said the boat owner showed up at his house later in the morning and told him he had taken the body out less than a mile from land and dumped it overboard.
+Van der Sloot said his friend showed up at his house later in the morning and told him he had carried the body out less than a mile from land and dumped it overboard.

-He added that the incident with the woman has not bothered him.
+He added that the incident with Holloway, whom he knew for only about two hours, has not bothered him.

 "I didn't lose a minute of sleep over it," he said.